Elkhan199725/Numeric-Values/README.md

 # Numeric-Values
-Here’s a well-structured README.md for your project:

-md
-Copy
-Edit
 # 📊 Numeric Practice Solution

 This is a C# console application designed to help you practice **numeric operations** in a structured and modular way.